-To ensure that adequate accounting records are kept in accordance with the ICAV Act, the Directors of the ICAV have employed a service organisation, CACEIS Investor Services Ireland Limited (the "Administrator").
-The accounting records are located at the offices of the Administrator at 4th Floor, One George's Quay Plaza, George's Quay, Dublin 2, Ireland.
+To ensure that adequate accounting records are kept in accordance with the ICAV Act, the Directors of the ICAV have employed a service organisation, CACEIS Ireland Limited (the "Administrator").
+The accounting records are located at the offices of the Administrator at Bloodstone Building, Sir John Rogerson's Quay, Dublin 2, Ireland.